Dyslexia is a common learning difficulty that mainly causes problems with reading, writing and spelling.

 It's estimated up to 1 in every 10 people in the UK has some degree of dyslexia.

 Dyslexia is a lifelong problem that can present challenges on a daily basis, but support is available to improve reading and writing skills and help those with the problem be successful at school and work.

 What are the signs of dyslexia?

 Signs of dyslexia usually become apparent when a child starts school and begins to focus more on learning how to read and write.

 - read and write very slowly

 - confuse the order of letters in words

-- put letters the wrong way round (such as writing "b" instead of "d")
+- be confused by letters that look similar and write letters the wrong way round (such as "b" and "d")